RapTho/telegramBot/.ignoreImages/README.md

-This are just GIFs for the other README.md files
+This are just images/GIFs for the other README.md files